Member | Established: 1982 | Member since 1995

 SMO 6: Investigation and Discipline

-SAIPA maintains an investigation and discipline (I&D) system applicable to its members, consistent with the requirements of SMO 6 and its role as a professional accountancy organization.
+SAIPA maintains an investigation and discipline (I&D) system applicable to its members that is designed to be consistent with the requirements of SMO 6 and with its role as a professional accountancy organization.
 The system includes documented procedures for receiving complaints, conducting investigations, applying disciplinary measures, and monitoring outcomes.
+SAIPA’s framework includes investigation, disciplinary, and appeals mechanisms to ensure due process in the handling of professional misconduct.

-SAIPA’s I&D framework is supported by governance oversight and integrates with other regulatory and professional processes where relevant.
-During the current cycle, SAIPA has identified opportunities to further strengthen coordination between its quality assurance activities and its investigation and discipline processes, including the use of QA outcomes to inform monitoring and follow-up actions.
+During the current cycle, SAIPA has continued to strengthen linkages between its quality assurance activities and its investigation and discipline processes, including the use of practice review findings to inform monitoring and follow-up actions where necessary.

 Current Status: Sustain